srivastavanik/artemis/SPONSOR_INTEGRATION_GUIDE.md

 ## 1. Database Schema Updates

-Run the new migration to add missing tables:
+Run the new migration to add missing columns and indexes:

 ```bash
 # Connect to your Supabase database and run:
 psql $DATABASE_URL < database/migrations/005_add_missing_tables.sql
 ```

-This adds:
+This migration is idempotent and will:
-- workspace_invitations
+- Add missing columns to existing tables
-- audit_logs
+- Create indexes if they don't exist
-- prospects_quarantine
+- Add update triggers for updated_at columns
-- prospects_staging
+- Skip any operations that would conflict with existing structures

 ## 2. BrightData Integration